feature-hub/feature-hub/docs/guides/sharing-the-browser-history.md

 ### Replace and Pop

-Since multiple consumers can push and replace locations at any time on the browser history stack, special attention must be given when **replacing** consumer locations.
+Since multiple consumers can push and replace locations at any time onto the browser history stack, special attention must be given when **replacing** consumer locations.
 Imagine the following scenario with two History Service consumers (A and B):